jimnarey/alu_auto_builder/README.md

 - Various bug fixes.
 - Building UCEs is slower due to improvements to how the save partitions are created.
 I'll attempt to speed this up in future versions.
+- Now running on Ubuntu 18 as well as 20.

 Beta 2 introduced the following: